 It is reported that some saxophonists have experimented with removing this transition by narrowing the inner size of the mouthpiece chamber to the size of the neck.
 Correct intonation then becomes impossible: the volume of the mouthpiece chamber is needed dearly.
 The Selmer company, among others, equipped its later models with an inner rounding-out at the entrance of the neck, although this is still a rather small one.

-The German Fritz Seiffart, about whom we know nothing except for the German patent nr 593340 he submitted in december 1932, must have thought similarly, but more radically.
+The German Fritz Seiffarth, about whom we know very little 1 apart from that he submitted the German patent nr 593340 in december 1932, must have thought similarly, but more radically.
 In his patent he makes quite an interesting proposal.
-Seiffart describes a mouthpiece and neck without any inner ridges or edges.
+Seiffarth describes a mouthpiece and neck without any inner ridges or edges.
 He claims

 'das Instrument einen vollen, weichen Ton erhält, also ein Tonveredlung erzielt wird [...] und daß das Instrument wesentlich leichter als mit einem normalen Mundstück anzublasen ist.'